saschagrunert/git-journal/rfc/0001-commit-msg.md

 - Summary line: The first line of the commit
 - Body: Can hold lists or paragraphs of text
-- Footer: Add additional information to the commit as `Key: Value` pairs, e.g. `Reviewed-by: John Doe`
+- Footer: Add additional information to the commit as `Key: Value` pairs, e.g. `Reviewed-by: John Doe`, multiplication is also possible since there could be multiple `Reviewed-by` keys

 An empty line separates the commit message parts, whereas the separation between the body and the footer is implicit by their differnt syntax.